|

 their caseload is correctly allocated to a pathway, where this is required to

 drive the display of specific KPI information in MaST.
-If a Service User is

-identified as having not been correctly allocated to a pathway, this must be
+If a Service User is identified as having not been correctly allocated to a

-rectified in the source system to allow the allocation to display correctly in
+pathway, this must be rectified in the source system to allow the allocation to

 ·